 Separate from maintenance and cure, injured seamen can recover under the doctrine of unseaworthiness if an unseaworthy condition caused their injury.
 A vessel is seaworthy if the ship as a whole, including all equipment and crew, is reasonably fit for its intended use.
 The owner has an absolute duty to provide a seaworthy vessel, meaning that there does not need to be a finding of negligence for the vessel owner to be liable for any damages.

 The Jones Act, enacted by Congress in 1920, allows injured seamen to bring legal actions against their employer if the employer’s negligence was a cause of their injury.
 There is a very low burden of causation under the Jones Act.
 The plaintiff only needs to prove that the employer’s negligence played any part—no matter how small—in the injury.
 Unlike claims under maintenance and cure and the doctrine of unseaworthiness, plaintiffs are entitled to jury trials if the action is brought under the Jones Act.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing Columbia River seamen against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206.624.8844 or through this website.